ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 We know $S_i=GS_i+CS_{i,k}$.
 However, given our [2nd Rule](#rules)
 and [Hold Strain Bonuses](#hold-strain-bonus-triggers). $S_i$ within a chord can be non-deterministic given a fixed map.

-For example, if we had a 2K map that had a single note, followed by a 2-note chord.
+For example, if we had a 2K map with 3 notes:
+- A single note: Column 1 at Time 0
+- A 2-note chord: Column 0 & 1 at Time 2

 We'll illustrate this with the [table we had earlier with the same conditions](#intuition).